 - You are neither expected nor required to purchase any materials for the course aside from the required textbook.
 Mathematical software could be used to check your work, but should not be relied on to do the work for you. - I will attempt to return emails as thoroughly and promptly as possible.
 However, it is generally better to ask complicated questions during class or in office hours.
-If you have a question about the homework, it is quite likely someone else has the same question, so you're doing the class a favor by asking. - There are other textbooks available in the library and in my office.
-Due to book prices, you may not want to invest in a second book, but it can be helpful to have alternate sources or see topics explained in other ways.
-The Useful Links section below also has information on several free textbooks. - I do not keep detailed lecture notes.
+If you have a question about the homework, it is quite likely someone else has the same question, so you're doing the class a favor by asking! - There are other textbooks available in the library and in my office.
+Due to book prices, you may not want to invest in a second book, but it can be helpful to have alternate sources or see topics explained in other ways. - I do not keep detailed lecture notes.
 It is highly recommended that you establish contacts among your classmates to get notes in case you miss class. - Attendance is not required, but coming to class regularly will generally improve your grade.
 You are responsible for any work material covered in your absence.
 Please contact me if you are absent for an extended period.